unboundedsystems/adapt/docs/getting_started/00_overview.md

 ## A Complete MovieDB App Deployment

-In this guide, we'll be deploying a complete end-to-end app onto a Kubernetes cluster on your local system.
+In this guide, we'll be deploying a complete end-to-end app as containers on your local system.
 It's a simple app with a React-based user interface that lets you search for movies.

 The app consists of: